sbrl/twitter-academic-downloader/README.md

 This command-line program downloads tweets from twitter using the academic full-archive search endpoint and saves them to an output directory.
 It can:

- - Anonymise all tweets downloaded (this is automatic can _cannot_ be disabled)
+ - Anonymise all tweets downloaded (this is automatic and can _cannot_ be disabled)
  - Downloads all replies to tweets matched (optional)

 Note that tweets, users, and places are **not unique** until they are deduplicated by the post-processing script `post-process.sh` - more information about this in the [usage section below](#usage)